Merit-Based Financial Aid

 The Graduate School of Arts and Sciences offers merit-based awards on a competitive basis to incoming and continuing students.
 The primary purpose of this financial assistance is to support qualified graduate students in the pursuit of their academic careers and the timely completion of their Graduate School degrees.

-Three forms of merit-based awards are available for master's and doctoral students: scholarships, assistantships and fellowships (see chart below).
+Three forms of merit-based awards are available for doctoral students: scholarships, PhD assistantships and PhD fellowships.
+Two forms of merit-based awards are available for master’s students: scholarships and master’s stipends (see chart below).
 Merit-based awards are given on the recommendation of each academic program.
-To be considered for merit-based aid, simply answer "yes" to the financial aid/scholarship consideration question within the online application.
+To be considered for merit-based aid, simply answer “yes” to the financial aid/scholarship question within the online application.

 Types of Merit Awards Available